 What’s the bottom line?
 In addition to watching your step, you should report hazardous conditions.
 After all, avoiding the fall in the first place works best.

 Checklist for Slip and Fall Accidents in New Jersey

 Our checklist starts with the most critical step.
 If you slip, trip, or fall, you first need to seek medical attention.
 In many cases, the faster you address your injuries, the quicker you will recover.
 However, here’s what else you need to do:

 - See if you can figure out why you fell: Look for wet substances, slippery surfaces, uprooted pavements, torn carpet, etc.

 - Take lots of photographs: Just about everyone has a camera on their cellphone.
 Take immediate advantage of yours.
 Photograph the conditions that caused you to fall.
 Additionally, take pictures of the overall room or location.
-Make sure to focus in on something that identifies the accident site, such as the building number that shows the address.
+Make sure to focus on something that identifies the accident site, such as the building number that shows the address.

 - Look for witnesses: If someone else saw your accident, politely request identifying information.
 This makes it easier for your attorney’s investigation.